Rush Limbaugh Thanksgiving week as we kick off three days of broadcast excellence this week.

 But now we move on, ladies and gentlemen, other items in the news.

-Uh Democrat presidential hopeful Hillary Clinton was heckled by a member of the audience during a forum on global warming on Saturday.
+Democrat presidential hopeful Hillary Clinton was heckled by a member of the audience during a forum on global warming on Saturday.

-Hillary heckled the code pink anti-war demonstrator right back as he was escorted out.
+Taking it in stride, Hillary heckled the code pink anti-war demonstrator right back as he was escorted out.

 Let me move on to something here.

-And the headline It's true, Iraq is a quagmire, but the real story is not something that you have heard.
+And the headline, it's true, Iraq is a quagmire, but the real story is not something that you have heard.

-People are beginning to use the word victory in the current context more frequently, more and more.
+You know, people, and I mentioned this last week, people are beginning to use the word victory in the current context more frequently, more and more.

-Uh, and it's not being reported, obviously not.
+And it's not being reported, obviously not.

 Our strategy is flawed, and it's too late to change it.

-Our resources have been squandered, our best people killed, we're hated by the natives, and our reputation around the world is circling the drain.
+We're hated by the natives, and our reputation around the world is circling the drain.

 We must withdraw.